collectionspace/cspace-installer/README.md

 On your local machine install:

 - Ansible v2.9+
-- Git (optional, if you want to version control your configuration)
 - Python 3.6+ (required by Ansible, probably already installed)
 - Terraform v0.12+ (optional, only if you need to create a server)

 *If you're on Windows install the requirements using the WSL shell.*

-With Ansible installed download this repository, but if you are comfortable with Git you may prefer to fork and clone it instead.

 On a self hosted / managed server you will need: